tejasanilshah/the-joy-of-easycrypt/04-hoare-logic/README.md

 We go through these examples to get a sense of what formal proof trees look like and the theory that formal verification is based on.
 The proof trees that we've used are already simplified to exclude the assignment axiom and steps that we as humans can easily understand and gloss over.
 Proof trees get quite large and unwieldy as soon as we do anything non-trivial.
 This is exactly where formal verification tools come into the picture.
 So, let us now switch to EasyCrypt and work with Hoare triples.

-Note that Hoare logic by itself is often referred to as classical Hoare logic.
-It has been studied quite extensively, and there are plenty of good textbooks ([Textbook 1](https://dl.acm.org/doi/10.5555/975331), [Texbook 2](https://mitpress.mit.edu/books/foundations-programming-languages)) that one can refer to for mathematical rigour and completeness.
+Hoare logc has been studied quite extensively, and there are plenty of good textbooks ([Textbook 1](https://dl.acm.org/doi/10.5555/975331), [Texbook 2](https://mitpress.mit.edu/books/foundations-programming-languages)) that one can refer to for mathematical rigour and completeness.
 The objective here is to give the reader an intuitive understanding of the math, and enough working knowledge required to work with EasyCrypt.

 # HL in EasyCrypt
 With a basic understanding of HL, we can now proceed to work with it in EasyCrypt.
 We will work through the file `hoare-logic.ec`.
 As before, it is recommended to work with the file in the Proof General + Emacs environment.
 However, reading through this section provides the basic ideas developed in the practice file.